nzzdev/Storytelling-Styleguide/pages/style/print-assets.md

 ## Grafik-Template 2019

 This is the current template for all graphics.
+In the template, you will find 3 artboards sized by the devices that Q supports as well as the an artboard for print graphics with the grid.
+Settings are in pixels and in RGB.

 ```download
 title: Grafik-Template (.ait)